andersbolin/Fizzbuzz/README.md

 # Fizzbuzz

-### Fizzbuzz with structure and less unnecessary checks in Erlang
+### Fizzbuzz with structure and with less unnecessary checks in Erlang

 Made this fizzbuzz version to structure it in a good way.